paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-037-carriage-of-liquid-bulk-dangerous-cargoes.md

 It exempts certain small vessels documented in the service of oil exploitation, certain small tender and fishing vessels used in the Northwest salmon or crab fisheries, certain vessels used in the processing and assembling of fishery products used in the Northwest fisheries, public vessels, and foreign vessels engaged on innocent passage on the navigable waters of the United States.
 However, processing vessels, while not treated as tank vessels, are still subject to regulation when carrying flammable or combustible liquid cargo in bulk.

 #### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–60, § 7348(a)(1), substituted “exploration, development, or production of offshore drilling or production facilities in the oil industry and non-mineral energy production” for “offshore drilling or production facilities in the oil industry” in introductory provisions.

+Subsec. (b)(2).
+Pub.
+L. 119–60, § 7348(a)(2), substituted “exploration, development, or production of offshore energy resources” for “oil exploitation”.

 2010—Subsec. (b)(1) to (3).
 Pub.
 L. 111–281 redesignated pars.
 (2) and (3) as (1) and (2), respectively, and struck out former par.
 (1), which read as follows: “not more than 500 gross tons as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104);”.

 1996—Subsec. (b)(1).
 Pub.
 L. 104–324, § 714(1), inserted “as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104)” after “500 gross tons”.